ChrstphGrnr/ColoradoOutdoors/README.md

     ```/config/database.yml```

 * Once the above dependencies are resolved, please run ```npm install ``` followed by ```rake db:migrate``` followed by ```rake db:seed```
-* After that there is a simple rake task set up to run both the rails backend and the react front end: ```rake start```
+* Lastly: Custom rake task ```rake start``` to start both frond and backend local servers.
+* Then navigate to localhost:3000 to find the app

 ### Questions/Comments